 The day brings together experts in their field to discuss subjects including delivery, preterm labour, bereavement, complications, sonography, twins clinics, the multiples midwife and the maternity landscape.
 The agenda also includes a panel discussion and plenty of opportunities to network and share practice.

 There is a nominal fee to attend our study day, and the event contributes towards your Continuous Professional Development (CPD).
-You will receive a CPD certificate on the day, confirming your attendance.
+You will receive a CPD certificate following the event, confirming your attendance.

 Twins Trust Multiple Birth Study Day 2025